The Edith-Elizabeth is our smaller 10 passenger trip boat based at Goytre Wharf.

 The vessel is equipped with wet weather side panels, so come and relax, hear about the modern and historic use of the waterway, and enjoy the pleasant waterway views.

 A small charge is made and donations are gratefully received which are invested into canal improvement schemes.
-The MBACT is a not for profit charity.
+Our Canal Trust is a not for profit charity.